navig-me/telert/README.md

 ## 📱 Overview

-Telert is a lightweight utility that sends notifications when your terminal commands or Python code completes.
-It supports multiple notification channels:
+Telert is a lightweight utility for multi-channel notifications for alerting when terminal commands or Python code completes.
+It also extends this notification capability to easily monitor processes, log files, and HTTP endpoints uptime.
+The tool supports multiple notification channels:

 - **Messaging Apps**: Telegram, Microsoft Teams, Slack, Discord
 - **Email**: SMTP email notifications